Certificate of Sponsorship (COS)

 Step 2: Access Sponsor Management System (SMS)

-Once licensed, employers gain access to the secure online SMS portal:
+Once licensed, employers get access to the secure online SMS portal:

-• Nominate authorised users (Level 1 and Level 2 users)
+• Nominate users (Level 1 and Level 2 users)

 • Set up initial CoS allocation for undefined certificates

-• Establish internal processes for CoS management and compliance
+• Set up internal CoS management and compliance processes

-• For Defined CoS: Apply individually for each overseas worker
+• For Defined CoS: Apply for each overseas worker

 • For Undefined CoS: Use annual allocation based on business projections